IBM-Cloud/openwhisk-cloud-usage-sample/README.md

 To obtain and process billing and usage data, you'll execute several IBM Cloud Functions sequences.

 1. Obtain an account GUID to fetch usage data.
-The account GUID you choose should match the **Account:** value seen in the `target` output.
+The account GUID used should match the **Account:** value seen in the `target` output.
+Copy the account GUID to the clipboard.
     ```sh
     ibmcloud target && ibmcloud iam accounts
     ```

 2. Start the sequence to retrieve and process resource group's usage for the account.
 You can watch progress using the [Monitor](https://console.bluemix.net/openwhisk/dashboard) dashboard in the IBM Cloud Functions service.
+The **Actitivity Log** should list actions with a green checkmark.
     ```sh
-    ibmcloud fn action invoke tutorial-etl-process/resource-groups-billing --param guid <your guid> -r
+    ibmcloud fn action invoke tutorial-etl-process/resource-groups-billing -r --param guid <your guid>
     ```

 3. After all data has been collected, run the sequence to collect Cloud Foundry usage for the account.